insipiens/moes-HY368/README.md

 A greener solution than using dry cell batteries, and less low battery alerts when using NiCad or NiMH batteries!

-*note: converters pull some current continually...maybe more efficient converters can be found.gable batteries
+*note: converters pull some current continually...maybe more efficient converters can be found.

 Also alternative forms of rechargable batteries could be used with the AA form.
 Ni-Zn batteries have been mentioned.
 I have not used these so no idea if they have any limitations over Ni-MH chemistry